Jeimer Candelario Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.73 team ERA that ranks first among all league pitching staffs.
+- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.74).

-- Blue Jays pitchers combine to allow 142 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

 © 2023 Data Skrive.
 All rights reserved.